Insulin Doctor: The Fastest Way To Burn Dangerous Visceral Fat! I'm Finding Mould In My Patients!

 TL;DR

-• Heart disease remains the number one killer worldwide, affecting increasingly younger populations due to insulin resistance and poor metabolic health
+- Heart disease remains the number one killer worldwide, and young people are increasingly developing cardiac problems due to poor metabolic health and insulin resistance

-• Sugar becomes toxic upon entering the bloodstream and triggers insulin spikes that damage arteries and promote visceral fat accumulation
+- Sugar becomes toxic immediately upon entering the bloodstream and triggers insulin spikes that damage your cardiovascular system and organs

-• Excessive cardio can paradoxically damage the heart, while targeted strength training and metabolic exercise provide superior cardiovascular benefits
+- Excessive cardio can actually damage your heart, while targeted exercise combined with proper fasting protocols provides superior cardiovascular benefits

 Episode Recap